 Public accommodations are anything open to the general public.
 Examples include stores, malls, restaurants, parks, banks, government buildings and so forth.

-It is unlawful for any public accommodation to discriminate on the basis of race, color, handicap or disability, familial status, religious creed, ancestry, age, sex, national origin, sexual orientation, or use of support animals to:
+It is unlawful for any public accommodation to discriminate on the basis of race, color, handicap or disability, familial status, religious creed, ancestry, age, sex, national origin, sexual orientation, gender identity, or use of support animals to:

 - Refuse or withhold public accommodation